256dpi/fire/README.md

 ## Controllers

-This section describes the construction of fire controllers that expose the models as JSON APIs.
+This section describes the construction of controllers that expose the models as JSON APIs.

 ### Basics